 It seems every college campus has to have a burger joint.
 Ideally, this place should be inexpensive, unpretentious, independently owned, and decades old.
 The Chuckbox, which serves hamburgers in a location just across University Drive from the ASU Main Campus, meets all of these criteria.
-The restaurant, which is three blocks from the Veterans Way / College Avenue light rail station, stands nearly alone in a sea of new high-density construction as a throwback to another era when most Tempe restaurants occupied freestanding structures and Western kitsch was fashionable decor.
+The restaurant, which is three blocks from the Veterans Way / College Avenue light rail station, stands nearly alone in a sea of new high-density construction as a throwback to another era when most Tempe restaurants occupied freestanding structures and Western kitsch was still fashionable decor.

 Outside along the Forest Avenue side of the building, there’s what appears to be a old chuck wagon near the patio.
-On the University Drive side, an old sign proudly proclaims “Over 278 Sold,” a milestone that was likely surpassed days after the restaurant opened four decades ago.
+On the University Drive side, an old sign proudly proclaims “Over 278 Sold,” a milestone that was likely surpassed soon after the restaurant opened four decades ago.
 A bike rack is found in the back of the building, and it’s one of the most secure places to lock up in Downtown Tempe.
-The reason: A guard sits next to the bike rack during business hours to keep non-customers from parking cars in the restaurant’s lot, and the added protection for bikes is a nice side benefit.
+The reason: A guard sits next to the bike rack during peak business hours to keep non-customers from parking cars in the restaurant’s lot, and the added protection for bikes is a nice side benefit.

 Customers can enter the building from two entrances.
 Inside, two landmarks will be visible.
 The first is the condiment bar in the center of the dining room (more about that later), and the second is a landmark of the human variety: Big Juan.
 Manny “Juan” Sanchez is often the one taking orders and cooking them on the grill in front of a cafeteria-style line.
 For many customers, a visit to the Chuckbox is not their first exposure to Big Juan.
 He’s a veteran employee who is often featured in the restaurant’s advertising with a promise of a burgers, beers, smiles, and hugs.